findev/omrails/README.md

-# One Month Rails
+# Deals Out

-This is the sample application for
+This is the sample application created while I am teaching myself how to code
-One Month Rails.

-I am learning how to code.